jtrussell/angular-snap.js/README.md

 Your main content goes here, this is the stuff you slide left or right to make your `snap-drawers` visible.

+*Note that the angular-snap styles do not give `snap-content` a background color.*

 ```html
 <div snap-drawer>...</div>